sarajahedazad/Semantic-Segmentation-SegNet/README.md

 # Semantic Segmentation

 This is one of the first projects I have done for a graduate course named "deep learning with applications in computer vision and audio processing".
+If I got back, I would make a lot of changes in the way I wrote this code.
+However, I'm still proud of it.

 This paper helped me through understading the concepts behind neural networks used for segmentation application: https://arxiv.org/abs/1511.00561